pramsey/crunchyblog/pg15public/index.md

 ## Sharing with Roles

 Rather than individually granting `USAGE` and `SELECT` to every user who might want to work with their data, a user can grant to an entire class of users.
-If the database administrator sets of up role, that includes all the relevant users:
+Here the database administrator sets up a role that includes all the relevant users:

 ```
 -- as 'postgres'